Sophiameiman/Wine-Quality-Prediction/README.md

-# Predictive Analysis of Wine Quality
+# Predictive Analysis of Red Wine Quality

 ## Abstract
 This project utilizes machine learning techniques to classify and predict wine quality based on physicochemical properties.
 By analyzing a dataset from the UCI Machine Learning Repository, our goal is to develop a model that can provide insights into the criteria that define high-quality wines, assisting both enthusiasts and professionals in making informed choices.